The instauration of education is here, but only if we possess a selfless passion to help.

 Here we go.

-We all spend the majority of our hard-earned dollars on our family’s basic needs.
-Combined, every year, we spend Trillions, with a “T,” for essential goods in Wal-Mart, CostCo, and grocery stores galore, all across our country.
+We all spend the majority of our hard-earned dollars on consumable goods for our family’s basic needs.
+Combined, every year, we spend Trillions, with a “T,” for essential goods in Wal-Mart, CostCo, and grocery stores all across our country.

 All right then.
-Here is how we maximize that massive, yet wasted resource of our personal dollars, our paychecks, that we already are spending on our families.
+Here is how we maximize that massive, yet currently wasted resource, our personal dollars, our paychecks, that we are spending on our families.

 So, imagine if Wal-Mart and CostCo had a baby, but prettier than them both.
-Imagine an aesthetically stunning, welcoming environment of a store, that you actually enjoyed being in and a part of.
-Picture these stores as a blend of a mega grocery store and a mega home goods store.
+Imagine an aesthetically stunning, welcoming environment, that you actually enjoyed being in and a part of.
+Picture this place as a blend of a mega grocery store and a mega home goods store.
 Let’s say we call these MY (Mine&Your) stores.
-Now imagine MY stores coast-to-coast, in each community, just like WM, CC, and grocery stores are now.
+Now envision these MY stores coast-to-coast, in each community, just like WM, CC, and grocery stores are now.

 Here’s the difference.

 Each MY store would be owned by each community that each store is located in.
-After each purchase that you as a consumer make, all of the “profit” from that purchase, (that a store owner normally puts in their pocket) 100% of it, would go right back into your personal MY education account, so that you can then fund the education concerns of your choosing.
+After each purchase that you as a consumer make, all of the “profit” from that purchase, (profit, being the dollars that a store owner normally puts in their pocket after all costs are paid) 100% of it, would go right back into your personal MY education account, so that you can then fund the education concerns of your choosing.

 It’s your money.
 You choose.
-A % of those dollars could go right back into the school your child attends within your community in order to fund that school’s financial needs not met by current tax dollar funding.
-If your child is in private school, you could choose a % of each purchase to fund that tuition.
-A % could go into the savings portion of your MY account to later be used to pay the future college tuition of your child.
-Each My store, each parent or person, would then be generating and co-funding (along with our current tax dollars that funds schools) the much needed $$’s lacking for all past, present, and future educational needs.
+A % of those dollars could go right back into the school your child attends within your community.
+These dollars would co-fund that school’s financial needs not met by current tax dollar funding.
+If your child is in private school, you could choose a % of each purchase to fund that tuition as well.
+A % could go into the savings portion of your MY account to later be used to pay the future college tuition of your child, or past tuition debts.
+Each My store, each parent or person, would then be generating and co-funding the much needed dollars lacking for all past, present, and future educational needs.

 Who pays for all the MY Stores?

-There are several possibilities here.
-The question to ponder is how quickly do we want this to happen?
+There are several possibilities.
+The question to ponder is…How quickly do we want this to happen?

-Don’t you just love the name?
+Don’t you just love the name also?
 MY.
 Mine&Your.
 It’s mine.
 It’s yours.
 WE own it.
 Very self-empowering.

 Together, we would now own the lemonade stand.